-In order to study how the solvent, \emph{e.g.}an electrolyte solution, is structured around a solute, \emph{e.g.} a biomolecule, one needs to solve the 3D-RISM equations.
-The first step in this process is to get the model of the bulk solvent, which is acquired from the solution of the dielectrically consistent 1D-RISM equation (DRISM)\citep{perkyns1992dielectrically}
+In order to study how the solvent, \emph{e.g.}, an electrolyte solution, is structured around a solute, \emph{e.g.}, a biomolecule, one needs to solve the 3D-RISM equations.
+The first step in this process is to obtain a model of the bulk solvent, which is acquired from the solution of the dielectrically consistent 1D-RISM equation (DRISM)\citep{perkyns1992dielectrically}

-where $r$ is the separation between two sites, $h'(r)$ is the modified total correlation function, $C(r)$ is the direct correlation function, $\omega\left(r\right)$ is the modified intramolecular correlation function, $\rho$ is the bulk number density, and subscripts indicate the label of interacting sites.
-DRISM imposes dielectric consistency for finite salt concentrations through $h'=h-\zeta$ and $\omega'=\omega-\zeta$, where $h$ and $\omega$ are the usual total and intramolecular correlation functions and $\zeta$ is calculated based on the desired medium dielectric constant.
+where $r$ is the separation between two sites, $h'(r)$ is the modified total correlation function, $C(r)$ is the direct correlation function, $\omega\left(r\right)$ is the modified intramolecular correlation function, $\rho$ is the bulk number density, and subscripts indicate the label of interacting sites, spanning all solvent sites.
+Solutes at infinite dilution are included as solvent sites with zero density.
+DRISM imposes dielectric consistency for water and ions through $h'=h-\zeta$ and $\omega'=\omega+\zeta$, where $h$ and $\omega$ are the usual total and intramolecular correlation functions and $\zeta$ is calculated based on the desired medium's dielectric constant.

-As equation (\ref{eq:1DRISMeq-1}) has two unknowns, a closure relation is required to obtain a unique solution.
+As Equation (\ref{eq:1DRISMeq-1}) has two unknowns, a closure relation is required to obtain a unique solution.
 While the closure relation can be expressed analytically, in practice it must be approximated.\citep{hansen2006theoryof} The hypernetted-chain (HNC) approximation\citep{morita1958theory,vanleeuwen1959new} is known to perform well for systems with long-ranged forces.\citep{lee2021molecular} However, it can be difficult to converge solutions using this approximation due to the strong nonlinearities.
-Kovalenko and Hirata proposed\citep{kovalenko1999self-consistent} a partially linearized version of HNC (KH), which is easier to converge, and later.
-S. M. \LyXPunctSpace Kast and T. \LyXPunctSpace Kloss\citep{kast2008closed-form} generalized this approximation as the partial series expansion of order-$n$ (PSE-n),
+Kovalenko and Hirata proposed\citep{kovalenko1999self-consistent} a partially linearized version of HNC (KH), which is easier to converge, and later S. M. \LyXPunctSpace Kast and T. \LyXPunctSpace Kloss\citep{kast2008closed-form} generalized this approximation as the partial series expansion of order-$n$ (PSE-n),

 where $U_{\alpha\beta}(r)$ is the potential energy function between any two solvent sites, $k_{B}$ is Boltzmann's constant, and $T$ is the temperature.
 The KH and HNC closures are retrieved with $n=1$ and $n=\infty$ respectively.
-For a given potential energy function, temperature and site densities, equations \ref{eq:1DRISMeq-1} and \ref{eq:PSEn-closure} can be solved with an iterative approach.
+For a given potential energy function, temperature and site densities, Equations \ref{eq:1DRISMeq-1} and \ref{eq:PSEn-closure} can be solved with an iterative approach.

 In this work, the potential energy is the sum of the Coulomb and Lennard-Jones interactions.
 The Coulomb potential energy is given by,

 where $k$ is the Coulomb constant and $q_{\alpha}$ is the charge of site $\alpha$, while the Lennard-Jones potential energy is given by